top of page

 The Great Thanksgiving

-For sung responses, please refer to slides
+For sung responses, refer to the slides

 THE LORD'S PRAYER